 We got to choose which craft beer we wanted to try and I went with the Mea culpa from Reservoir Dogs Brewery, a brewery based in Nova Gorica, Slovenia.
 I tend to go for the IPAs, and really like Slovenian craft beers, but never tried this one before.
 It was the perfect companion for our tapas.
 I also learned that some American craft beer producers get their hops from Slovenia!

 We are now a few hours in and I am bursting at the seams, but the tour goes on, and we stop for some amazing coffee and top it all off with gelato!
 Both of which were extremely delicious.

 Should you take a food tour in Ljubljana?

 Is Ljubljananjam’s essential food tour worth the 65€ price?
 Yes.
 You get not only a 3.5-hour long food tour with generous servings, but also a tour around Ljubljana, a bit of history, a bit of culture, and the opportunity to learn about food produced all over Slovenia.
 This is a great companion for your trip to Ljubljana to meet with locals who are passionate about the city and the food.
 The other bonus is that they can provide epic recommendations for the rest of your trip.

-If you are visiting Ljubljana and would like to book a tour visit Ljubljanayum’s website for more information.
+If you are visiting Ljubljana and would like to book a tour visit click here to secure your spot.